 He presides over the first sitting of the newly-elected Lok Sabha and has the duty to administer the oath of the new members.
 Along with enabling the house to elect the new Speaker.

-The office of Speaker Pro Tem cease to exist right after the Speaker got elected.
-Hence this office is temporary in nature.
+The office of Speaker Pro Tem ceased to exist right after the Speaker was elected.
+Hence this office is temporary.

 Constitutional Provisions